 - Be a full time student at your present college/university

-- Notify your present college/university of your intention to transfer to Lynn University
+- Notify the designated school official (DSO) at your present college/university of your intention to transfer to Lynn

 Please note that F-1 students must begin classes within five months of transferring out of their present college/university or within five months of the program completion date, whichever is earlier.